HITsz-TMG/Lychee-FD/README.md

 </p>

 <h4 align="center">
-If you appreciate our project, please consider giving us a star ⭐ on GitHub to stay updated with the latest developments.
+If you appreciate our project, please consider giving us a star ⭐ on GitHub for latest updates.
 </h4>

 ## 🔥 News